SpeculativeCoder/UnrealEngine-HTML5-ES3/TROUBLESHOOTING.md

 - HTML5LaunchHelper
 - UnrealBuildTool

 Then do **Right Click -> Rebuild Selection** to force rebuild the .NET programs.
-Seems to fix the issue.
+Seems to fix the issue (try packaging again and you shouldn't see the error).

 ### When running game you see in browser console an error with: "Assertion failed" regarding multisampled textures